Art and Design

 While many of our Advanced Level pupils go on to study Art and Design or Architecture at university, it is by no means the case that only pupils intending to follow this path should consider the A-level; pupils have chosen to study a wide range of subjects at university having taken Art and Design at A-level.

 Gallery visits and trips

 It is important that pupils are aware of Art and Design in broad terms, and an understanding of the historical and contextual relevance of the subject forms a major part of the department’s teaching.

 Clubs and activities

 The department runs a dedicated Art Club on one day each week.
 Here, pupils from across the year groups can work on projects linked to their classwork, or on more specialist pieces that may introduce them to skills including batik, stained glass and ceramics.
 One area of work undertaken by those in the club involves the making of backdrops and props for use in the various school productions that take place throughout the year and this is a splendid way for pupils to get involved in the backstage aspects of these major productions.
 Pupils may also enjoy the weekly Knitting Club (all years) or the Third Year Textiles Club.

 The department is keen to explore the possibilities of displaying work outside the school and, to this end, submits work in a number of local and national competitions.

-In recent years pupils have been shortlisted in the Royal Academy schools A-level summer exhibition, the Saatchi Gallery schools’ art prize and the Living Edge magazine annual schools art competition.
+In recent years pupils have been shortlisted in the Royal Academy Young Artists Summer Show, the Saatchi Gallery Schools’ Art prize and the Living Edge magazine annual schools art competition.

 In the news